Japan Launches Wooden Satellite

 Timber Up

-Japan has successfully launched the world's first satellite made of wood.
+In 2026, Japan successfully launched the world’s first satellite made of wood.

-The spacecraft, dubbed LignoSat, came about as a collaboration between Kyoto University and homebuilder Sumitomo Forestry and was launched aboard a SpaceX Falcon 9 rocket on Tuesday.
+The spacecraft, dubbed LignoSat, was developed through a collaboration between Kyoto University and homebuilder Sumitomo Forestry.
+It lifted off aboard a SpaceX Falcon 9 rocket on Tuesday, marking an important step toward sustainable space technology.

 “Early 1900s airplanes were made of wood,” Kyoto University forest science professor Koji Murata told Reuters.
 “A wooden satellite should be feasible, too.”